 Public sector pay growth was unchanged during the March quarter at 0.4% .

 Separately, the Quarterly Employment Survey found seasonally adjusted filled jobs remained flat, while hours worked were down 0.5% during the quarter - the first fall since late 2010.

-Next story in National: Govt considers single supplier for diabetes equipment
+Next story in New Zealand: Govt considers single supplier for diabetes equipment

 Copyright © 2012, Radio New Zealand